1976 Republican Party presidential primaries: Convention

-The 1976 Republican National Convention was held in Kansas City.
+The 1976 Republican National Convention was held in Kemper Arena, Kansas City.
 As the convention began, Ford was seen as having a slight lead in delegate votes, but fewer than the 1,130 he needed to win.
 Reagan and Ford competed for the votes of individual delegates and state delegations.
 In a bid to woo moderate Northern Republicans, Reagan shocked the convention by announcing that if he won the nomination, Senator Richard Schweiker of Pennsylvania, from the northern liberal wing of the party, would be his running mate.
 The move backfired, however, as few moderates switched to Reagan while many conservative delegates were outraged.
 The key state of Mississippi, which Reagan needed, narrowly voted for Ford; it was believed that Reagan's choice of Schweiker led Clarke Reed, Mississippi's chairman, to switch to Ford.
 Ford then narrowly won the nomination on the first ballot.
 He chose Senator Robert Dole of Kansas as his running mate.
 After giving his acceptance speech, Ford asked Reagan to say a few words to the convention.